LS554/appimagelight/README.md

 ### Environment variables

 Some of the parameters above can alternatively be specified as environment variables.
 Also, some additional environment variables are available, too.
+Please note they have been updated from the original appimagetool environment variables for ease of use.

 - `ARCH`: Needs to be set whenever appimagepatched cannot automatically determine the architecture of the binaries inside the AppDir to choose a suitable runtime (e.g., when binaries for multiple architectures or just shell scripts are contained in there).
 - `APP_NAME`: If no destination is set by the user, appimagepatched automatically generates a suitable output filename, using the root desktop entry's `Name` field.
 With this environment variable, this value can be set explicitly by the user.